By Melissa Galt

 Every upholstery showroom at High Point Market seemed to have multiple sectionals and many scaled to accommodate six to 10 people.
 With all the social distancing we’ve done, it appears that within family units and bubbles of friends we want to be closer than ever.
 Home entertainment also skyrocketed during this time, and what better way to watch than curled comfortably on a sectional with family.

-Flexible functionality requires room dividers
+Flexible functionality features

 Previously the domain of studio apartment dwellers and cozy home spaces, room dividers are experiencing a resurgence.
 Interiors today often have to serve multiple functions, including home office and home schooling on top of dining, sleeping and living.
 Whether you want a solid look or something more transparent, your options to divide space creatively and flexibly are expanding exponentially.

 Decorative books make a bold statement